se-edu/learningresources/contents/testing/integration-testing.md

 :information_source: A more detailed guide on using specific methods for incremental testing together with examples can be found [here](https://www.softwaretestinghelp.com/incremental-testing/).

-### 2. Designing test scenarios, cases and scripts
+### 2. Design the test scenarios, cases and scripts

 Before the actual coding is done, a basic test strategy deciding the test cases and test data used should be crafted.
 This usually involves setting a <span style="color:red">test case ID</span>, <span style="color:red">objective</span>, <span style="color:red">description</span> and <span style="color:red">expected result</span>.
 Using the example shown above, below shows a sample integration test used for the `login and ordering` modules:

 ~~~
 Test case ID: 1
-Objective: Check the link between `login and ordering` modules
+Objective: Check the link between login and ordering modules
 Description: Enter login credentials and click on login button
 Expected result: To be directed to order food page based on the login user
 ~~~

-<box type="warning">As integration test cases are expensive operations compared to unit testing, it should focus mainly on the integration of modules together and not on specific actions within the same module.</box>
+<box type="warning">As integration test cases are <tooltip content="It generally takes longer time due to additional overheads such as waiting for dependent modules to respond">expensive operations</tooltip> compared to unit testing, it should focus mainly on the integration of modules together and not on specific actions within the same module.</box>

 :information_source: More details about the ways to structure incremental testing can be found on [this article](https://www.softwaretestinggenius.com/various-approaches-in-integration-testing/)